RinteRface/shinydashboardPlus/cran-comments.md

 ## Resubmission
 - this is a fix for the 0.3.0 release.
 The function rightSidebar was not working when no argument was provided.
+I also changed the version number to 0.5.0, regarding the quantity of changes made from the 0.2.0.